Juniper/terraform-provider-mist/docs/resources/site_setting.md

 - `tunterm_monitoring_disabled` (Boolean) Whether tunnel termination monitoring is disabled for the site
 - `tunterm_multicast_config` (Attributes) Multicast settings for tunnel termination at the site (see [below for nested schema](#nestedatt--tunterm_multicast_config))
 - `uplink_port_config` (Attributes) AP uplink port configuration for the site (see [below for nested schema](#nestedatt--uplink_port_config))
+- `uwb_config` (Attributes) UWB RTLS (OMLOX asset visibility) settings for the site, only effective on AP models with a UWB radio and in countries where the UWB radio is permitted.
+Overridden by the device profile and device-level settings (see [below for nested schema](#nestedatt--uwb_config))
 - `vars` (Map of String) Template variables defined for the site
 - `vars_annotations` (Attributes Map) Metadata annotations for site template variables (see [below for nested schema](#nestedatt--vars_annotations))
 - `vna` (Attributes) Virtual Network Assistant settings for the site (see [below for nested schema](#nestedatt--vna))